BainbridgeArtisanResourceNetwork/Mark4_printer/gcode_Duet_2/Current SW/sys/readme.md

 3. Call the nozzle wiping macro (if we make one).
 4. Set the nozzle temperature to a standby value.
 5. Move the tool in front of the tool dock.
-6. move teh tool into the dock.
+6. move the tool into the dock.
 7. Call the macro that turns the tool latch to the unlatched position.
 8. Move the tool carrier back from the tool dock.
-9. perform some task that confirms the tool was really left on the dock and is not still attached to the carrier, or fell out of the dock.No idea hoe to do this yet.
+9. Perform some task that confirms the tool was really left on the dock and is not still attached to the carrier, or fell out of the dock.
+No idea how to do this yet.
 10. Return to the remembered location.

 ### tpost0.g
- called after tool 0 has been selected Based on the fact that there is a "warm up heaters command" already in this file, I assume this is called after the new tool has been attached to the tool carrier.
-The next steps would be:

-1. Heat the nozzle (maybe do this earlier?)
+tPostN. is the third macro called in transitions fm one tool to another. tpreM.g is used to dock the previous tool (M).
+The tpreN is used to preheat the new tool (N).
+Finally tpost.N (this macro) is used to get engage the tool and return to the starting position.
+Further reading [HERE](https://duet3d.dozuki.com/Wiki/ConfiguringRepRapFirmwareCartesianPrinter#Section_Tool_change_files)]  I think the things to go in are:
+1. Lower the bed a bit so we don;t hit anything.
-2. Swith to the coordinate system for this tool (this adjusts the X, and Y offsets for this tool and also loads its new Z-offset)
+2. Switch to the master coordinate system so we can find the tool dock.
+3. Move to a position just in front of the tool dock.
+4. Move the tool carrier into the docked tool position (advance Y).
+5. Call the macro to lock the tool to the carriage.
+6. Move backout of the dock.
+Hopefully we have something that verifies the tool is porperly docked.
+7. Switch to this tools coordinate system (means engage it's offsets in X, Y, and Z).
-3. When the nozzle is heated, execute the wiping macro (if we make one).
+3. Execute the wiping macro (if we make one).
 4. Move back to the remembered location

 ### tpost1.g
- called after tool 1 has been selected Based on the fact that there is a "warm up heaters command" already in this file, I assume this is called after the new tool has been attached to the tool carrier.
-The next steps would be:

-1. Heat the nozzle (maybe do this earlier?)
+tPostN. is the third macro called in transitions fm one tool to another. tpreM.g is used to dock the previous tool (M).
+The tpreN is used to preheat the new tool (N).
+Finally tpost.N (this macro) is used to get engage the tool and return to the starting position.
+Further reading [HERE](https://duet3d.dozuki.com/Wiki/ConfiguringRepRapFirmwareCartesianPrinter#Section_Tool_change_files)]  I think the things to go in are:
+1. Lower the bed a bit so we don;t hit anything.
-2. Swith to the coordinate system for this tool (this adjusts the X, and Y offsets for this tool and also loads its new Z-offset)
+2. Switch to the master coordinate system so we can find the tool dock.
+3. Move to a position just in front of the tool dock.
+4. Move the tool carrier into the docked tool position (advance Y).
+5. Call the macro to lock the tool to the carriage.
+6. Move backout of the dock.
+Hopefully we have something that verifies the tool is porperly docked.
+7. Switch to this tools coordinate system (means engage it's offsets in X, Y, and Z).
-3. When the nozzle is heated, execute the wiping macro (if we make one).
+3. Execute the wiping macro (if we make one).
 4. Move back to the remembered location

 ### tpre0.g
-called before tool 0 is selected.
-I think this means "when tool 0 is selected".
-No commands are in this file.
-I think the things to go in are:
+preN.g starts the preheat for tool N. This macro is called when tool N is selected, and after tfreeM.g is run for any toolM that was already selected.
+Further reading [HERE](https://duet3d.dozuki.com/Wiki/ConfiguringRepRapFirmwareCartesianPrinter#Section_Tool_change_files)]  I think the things to go in are:
-0. remember the current location of the nozzle.
-1. If another tool has been previously selected, execute the commands to park it (tpostN.g and tfreeN.g, I think).
-2. Move the unloaded tool carrier in frmnt of tool dock0.
-3. Move forward (Y direction) to engage tool0 in it's dock.
-4. Call a macro that rotates the tool locking mechanism to the lock position.
-5. Back out of the dool dock.
- I think that's it.
-If it is a tool change, whatever called this will call tpostN.g next
+0. Heat the nozzle to it's target temperature.

 ### tpre1.g
-called before tool 1 is selected.
-I think this means "when tool 1 is selected".
-No commands are in this file.
-I think the things to go in are:
+preN.g starts the preheat for tool N. This macro is called when tool N is selected, and after tfreeM.g is run for any toolM that was already selected.
+Further reading [HERE](https://duet3d.dozuki.com/Wiki/ConfiguringRepRapFirmwareCartesianPrinter#Section_Tool_change_files)]  I think the things to go in are:
-0. remember the current location of the nozzle.
-1. If another tool has been previously selected, execute the commands to park it (tpostN.g and tfreeN.g, I think).
-2. Move the unloaded tool carrier in frmnt of tool dock1.
-3. Move forward (Y direction) to engage tool1 in it's dock.
-4. Call a macro that rotates the tool locking mechanism to the lock position.
-5. Back out of the dool dock.
- I think that's it.
-If it is a tool change, whatever called this will call tpostN.g next
+0. Heat the nozzle to it's target temperature.